Building a Global Brand

 Practical Steps to Implement Entity-Based Local SEO

-• Conduct local keyword and entity research to identify the most relevant geographic and cultural entities for your business.
+• Conduct local keyword and entity research using tools like Google Trends, AnswerThePublic, or Local Falcon to identify high-intent geographic and cultural terms.

 Case Studies: Successful Global Brands